enlarge the image: Picture: Christian Hüller

 • Islamic extremism and right-wing extremism

-Hess, F. M. & Grosche, C. (2022).
+Hess, F. M., & Grosche, C. (2022).
 Wir gegen die Anderen.
 Gruppenprozesse, Bedrohungsgefühle und Konflikte zwischen Gruppen als Treiber von Radikalisierungs- und Polarisierungstendenzen.
 Ligante.
-Fachdebatten aus der Präventionsarbeit, 5, 16-23.
+Fachdebatten aus der Präventionsarbeit, 5, 16-23. https://www.researchgate.net/publication/365201658_Wir_gegen_die_Anderen_Gruppenprozesse_Bedrohungsgefuhle_und_Konflikte_zwischen_Gruppen_als_Treiber_von_Radikalisierungs-_und_Polarisierungstendenzen_Ligante_Fachdebatten_aus_der_Praventionsarbeit_5_16

 • Dealing with radical Islamism as a threat to control and challenge for categorization on a superordinate level.
 Presentation at the 52nd Congress of the German Psychological Society in Hildesheim, September 13, 2022.

 • Bringing Muslims and anti-Muslims together through a common national identity of “diverse Germany”.
-Presentation at the 22nd Jena Workshop on Intergroup Processes: National identity - Its nature, causes, and consequences at Eyba Castle, July 3, 2022.
+Presentation at the 22nd Jena Workshop on Intergroup Processes: National identity - Its nature, causes, and consequences at Schloss Eyba, July 3, 2022.

 • Vier (bis fünf) Antworten auf die Frage, warum sich Personen radikalisieren.
-Presentation at the RADIS-Conference "Radikalisierung verstehen, vorbeugen und begegnen" in Berlin, May 20, 2022.
+Presentation at the RADIS-Meeting "Radikalisierung verstehen, vorbeugen und begegnen" in Berlin, May 20, 2022.

 • Radical Islam as a threat to control – but who are ‘they’, who are ‘we’?
 Presentation at the 3rd Meeting of the German Political Psychology Network in Chemnitz, March 11, 2022.